International Lacanian Society

 The Society in Action

-We are proud to be a truly international association – with members, speakers, and contributors from Europe, the Americas, Asia, and beyond.
+We are proud to be a truly international association – with participants, volunteers, speakers, and contributors from Europe, the Americas, Asia, and beyond.
 Our work continues across languages, contexts, and disciplines – without borders, but with structure.

 The International Lacanian Society hosts a wide range of activities throughout the year.
-These include in-person and online conferences, lectures, congresses, talks, and panel discussions.
+These include online congresses, lectures, talks, and article publications.
 Each event is designed to create thoughtful engagement with Lacanian concepts in both clinical and theoretical contexts.

-Our publications platform allows members to share original texts, case studies, and reflections from clinical practice.
+Our platform allows Lacanians to share original texts, case studies, and reflections from clinical practice.
 We encourage writing that is both rigorous and accessible, faithful to Lacanian principles yet unafraid to explore new grounds.

 Across all our efforts, one thing remains constant: a commitment to serious, ethical, and creative engagement with psychoanalysis.